realworldocaml/book/en/files-modules-and-programs.md

 ```

 The function `build_counts` reads in lines from `stdin`, constructing
-from those lines an associating list with the frequencies of each
+from those lines an association list with the frequencies of each
 line.
 It does this by invoking `In_channel.fold_lines` (similar to
 the function `List.fold` described in [xref](#lists-and-patterns)),
 which reads through the lines one by one, calling the provided fold